cByst/BrewTrip/README.md

 1. git clone the repo: https://github.com/cByst/BrewTrip.git
 2. Run "npm install" to install
-3. Create config.js in the route directory that looks like:
+3. Create config.js in the root directory that looks like:
     ```javascript
     const config = {
         googlemapskey: "GoogleMapsApiKeyHere",